JKirchartz/fortunes/README.md

 * [Oblique Strategies](ObliqueStrategies): Brian Eno's Oblique Strategies cards to help you get out of a creative rut.
 * [Real Facts](realfacts) as real as Snapple makes 'em!
-* [English As She Is Spoke](EnglishAsSheIsSpoke) Familiar Phrases, Idiotisms\[sic\] and Proverbs, as found in [English As She Is Spoke, or A Jest in Somber Earnest](http://www.gutenberg.org/cache/epub/30411/pg30411-images.html)
+* [English As She Is Spoke](EnglishAsSheIsSpoke) Familiar Phrases, Idiotisms\[sic\] and Proverbs, and Anecdotes as found in [English As She Is Spoke, or A Jest in Somber Earnest](http://www.gutenberg.org/cache/epub/30411/pg30411-images.html)
 * Many other quotes scraped from [goodreads][3] or [brainyquotes][4], or from random sites with my [page-scraping bookmarklet, found here.][5]

 [1]: http://principiadiscordia.com/memebombs/